New Paltz (village), New York: Biking and hiking

 The Mohonk Preserve, Mohonk Mountain House and Minnewaska State Park offer biking and hiking opportunities in an area deemed picturesque by tourism supporters.

 The Wallkill Valley Rail Trail passes through New Paltz and runs concurrently with the Empire State Trail for a distance.

+The River-to-Ridge trail runs from the village line into the Mohonk Preserve.

 Transportation

 Automobile

 New Paltz is exit 18 on the New York State Thruway, which is also designated as Interstate 87.

 Bus

 There is frequent bus service between The Port Authority Bus Terminal in New York City and New Paltz provided by Trailways of New York, with connections to many other villages and cities in New York State.
 Express bus service is also available from New Paltz to New York City via Trailways of New York, serving the park-ride lot at Exit 18 of the Thruway.
 Ulster County Area Transit also provides service to Metro-North Railroad in Poughkeepsie, along with local bus service to Kingston, Newburgh, and points in between along Route 32.
 In January 2009 the New Paltz Loop Bus, stopping at points throughout the community, was launched.